What is Cold Plasma?

 What Makes Plasma Matter Unique?

 Plasma, often referred to as the fourth state of matter, stands apart from solids, liquids, and gases due to its highly energetic, dynamic, and complex nature.
-It is an ionized gas, consisting predominantly of charged particles—free electrons and positively charged ions—alongside neutral atoms, molecules, electromagnetic fields, reactive species, and thermal radiation.
+It is an ionized gas, composed predominantly of charged particles—free electrons and positively charged ions—alongside neutral atoms, molecules, electromagnetic fields, reactive species, and thermal radiation.
 These components interact intricately, giving rise to plasma's unique behaviors and properties.
 Unlike the other states of matter, plasma is characterized by its partial to complete ionization, high electrical conductivity, and responsiveness to electromagnetic fields—traits that emerge from the collective motion of its charged particles.
 Plasma also exhibits derived characteristics such as uniformity in behavior, density, stability, and a distinctive glow, the latter resulting from the recombination of ions and electrons and the emission of photons.
 These qualities differentiate plasma from the other states of matter and make it uniquely versatile in both natural and human-engineered (artificial) systems.

 Plasma in the Natural Universe